Legislative Director, MASSPIRG

-According to a new report by the Arizona PIRG Education Fund and Frontier Group, thousands of nursing homes nationwide are dealing with staggering shortages of masks, gowns and other items they need to protect residents, workers and the broader community from COVID-19.
-When nursing homes don’t have enough personal protective equipment (PPE), it can lead to outbreaks among residents and staff, worker quarantines and shortages, and more risk to workers’ and residents’ families and neighborhoods.
+Boston— Massachusetts nursing homes, along with thousands nationwide, have dangerous shortages of masks, gowns and other items they need to protect residents, workers and the broader community from COVID-19.
+When nursing homes don’t have enough personal protective equipment (PPE), it leads to outbreaks among residents and staff, worker quarantines and shortages, and more risk to workers’ and residents’ families and neighborhoods.

-● There were 226,495 residents at risk in August because they were in homes that were out of or were dangerously low on one or more types of PPE such as N95 masks, gowns, or hand sanitizer.
+● There were 226,495 residents at risk nationwide in August because they were in homes that were out of or were dangerously low on one or more types of PPE such as N95 masks, gowns or hand sanitizer.

 ● Eight percent of nursing homes were completely out of one or more types of PPE in late August; 20 percent of facilities had less than a one-week supply of one or more types of PPE, which represents a critical shortage by industry standards.

-● In May, 2 to 4 percent of nursing homes were totally out of N95 masks, surgical masks, gowns, and eye protection.
+● In May, 2 to 4 percent of homes were totally out of N95 masks, surgical masks, gowns and eye protection.
 That improved in June, but shortages started soaring in mid-July and more than tripled by late August.

 ● In 20 states, at least 20 percent of nursing homes were out of or critically low on N95 masks in August.
-At least 10 percent of homes were out of or critically low on gowns in 26 states.
+At least 10 percent were out of or critically low on gowns in 26 states

-Medical experts say the shortage of PPE is a key reason that outbreaks and deaths from COVID-19 are disproportionately high in nursing homes.
-This issue becomes even more urgent with talk of a herd immunity strategy that would allegedly safely cordon off nursing home residents and other at-risk populations while COVID tears through the rest of society.
+Medical experts believe the shortage of PPE is a key reason that outbreaks and deaths from COVID-19 are disproportionately high in nursing homes.
+This issue becomes even more urgent with talk of a “herd immunity” strategy that would allegedly safely cordon off nursing home residents and other at-risk populations while COVID tears through the rest of society.
 In reality, evidence suggests that until we have a vaccine, without a stronger adherence to spread-prevention practices that usually involve PPE, infection will likely run rampant.

-In the report, Arizona PIRG Education Fund calls for a number of policy actions to improve the supply and transparency of PPE, including the federal government fully implementing the Defense Production Act so more PPE is available and sold at reasonable prices; congressional action to streamline the supply chain; and multi-state consortiums to reduce competition and stabilize prices.
+In the report, MASSPIRG calls for a number of policy actions to improve the supply and transparency of availability of PPE.
+Those actions include: the federal government fully implementing the Defense Production Act so more PPE is available and sold at reasonable prices; congressional action to streamline the supply chain; and multi-state consortiums to reduce competition and stabilize prices.